How can exercise help joint pains?

 How can physical activity help reduce chances of developing joint pain?

 - Maintain a healthy weight: Joint pain can often be linked to being overweight as it puts stress on the joints.
-Regular physical activity will help you maintain a healthy weight and reduce your risk of developing joint issues later in life.
+Regular physical activity will help maintain a healthy weight and reduce the risk of developing joint issues later in life.

 - Nutrients: Some structures including the nerves and the discs of the spine need movement to get nutrients and remain healthy and strong.

-- Strengthens muscles: Muscles get stronger the more you work them and won’t tire as easily over time.
+- Strengthens muscles: Muscles get stronger the more they are worked and won’t tire as easily over time.

 - Reduced flare ups: Participants in a study who exercised regularly reported less regular flare-ups of joint pain.